 Dealing with Yellowjackets

-If you're dealing with a yellowjacket problem on your property, it's best to contact a professional pest control company like Environmental Pest Control.
-They have the expertise and tools to safely remove yellowjacket nests and prevent future infestations.
 Environmental Pest Control provides yellow jacket control and year round pest and rodent control with their highly effective and safe pest control plans.
+If you’re bundling services (for example, ants, a better termite program, and wasp control), ask what’s included in such detail so you know what to expect.
 Call today for your free over the phone estimate!